jameshughes89/cs101/site/outline/outline.rst

 the final grade (to a maximum of 10%).
 It is your responsibility to ensure your attendance and exercise completion is recorded.

-There is are a total of 12 labs, however there is potential that some labs may be cancelled.
+There is a total of 11 labs, however there is potential that some labs may be cancelled.
 In the case where there are less than 10 labs, your individual grades will be adjusted such that each lab is wroth the amount necessary to ensure the lab portion of the final grade is still 10%.